 How Does a Plan Qualify as an HDHP?

 The IRS does provide some financial protection to people enrolled in HDHPs in the form of out-of-pocket maximums.
-In 2019, HDHP out-of-pocket maximums were set at $6,750 for individuals and $13,500 for families under the same plan.
-Slight adjustments to these limits are slated for 2020, as noted in the chart below.
+For 2020, HDHP out-of-pocket maximums are set at $6,900 for individuals and $13,800 for families under the same plan.
+These limits were slightly adjusted from 2019, as noted in the chart below.

 |HSA Catch-Up Contributions (not subject to adjustment for inflation)||Age 55 or older||$1,000||$1,000||$0|